Nian-Jingqing/EEG_Processor/docs/getting-started.rst

 Open the EEG Processor application
 ===================================

-- Navigate to the location of the 'EEG_processor.mlapp' file and make sure to open it with Matlab 2021a or later.
+- Navigate to the location of the 'EEG_Processor.mlapp' file and make sure to open it with Matlab 2021a or later.

 .. figure:: images/scr_1a_open-application.png
   :width: 743px